 An oven-fry method creates this crispy Baked Eggplant Parmesan that rivals any fried version.
-An easy, updated take on the classic Italian dish.
+This is an easy, updated take on the classic Italian dish.

 Aaahhh, cheesy Baked Eggplant Parmesan.
 One of my husband’s favorites.
 I remember making it for the first time ages ago and wondering how my kids would perceive it.
 I mean, there’s no meat in it!
 Not necessarily an easy selling point to four teenage boys.